mahesh-morde/Bespoke.ai/README.md

 # Pros :
-Modular structure
+1. Modular structure.
-error handling
+2. error handling.
-use of django views
+3. use of django views.
-used debugging and comments to understand code
+4. used debugging and comments to understand code.

 # cons:
-lack of security
+1. lack of security.
-lack of user auth
+2. lack of user auth.